Sonnett, Swanson named Player and Coach of the Year

 Prior to serving as Stanford's head coach, Swanson served as both the head women's soccer coach and assistant director of athletics at Dartmouth College from 1990-1995.
 During his years at Dartmouth, he transformed the Big Green into a national powerhouse with an overall record of 55-35-7 (.603).
 Under his guidance, Dartmouth made its first two NCAA Tournament appearances in school history (1993 and 1994) and won its first two Ivy League Championships in school history (1991 and 1993).
 During his last three years at the helm, the Big Green was ranked in the year-end top 20.
 Named New England Coach of the Year in 1992, Swanson led his team to an undefeated conference season the following year en route to winning the Ivy League title for the second time in three years.
 His 1993 Dartmouth squad not only went through league play undefeated, but also was unscored upon in the conference.

-Swanson has coached 21 All-Americans, nine conference players of the year, and 75 all-conference selections.
-Of his former players at Dartmouth, Stanford and Virginia, 28 have played professionally in the WUSA, WPS or NWSL.
+Swanson has coached 30 All-Americans, two national players of the year, 12 conference players of the year, and 90 all-conference selections.
+Of his former players at Dartmouth, Stanford and Virginia, 31 have played professionally in the WUSA, WPS or NWSL.
 In 2002, Swanson became the third coach to win at least 40 games with three different NCAA Division I women's soccer programs.

-Swanson has been heavily involved with the United States youth National Teams.
-In addition to his recent stint as head coach of the U-20 National Team, he was the head coach of the U-16 National Team and head coach of the U-18 National Team from 2000-02.
-In addition, Swanson has been an assistant coach with the U-17, U-18, U-19 and U-20 National Teams in recent years.
+Swanson has been heavily involved with the United States Youth National Teams.
+In addition to currently serving at the head coach of the U-23 National Team, he was the head coach of the U-16 National Team and head coach of the U-18 National Team from 2000-02 and the head coach of the U-20 Women's National Team from 2011-12.
+In addition, Swanson has been an assistant coach with the U-17, U-18, U-19, U-20 and full Women's National Teams in recent years.

 A graduate of Michigan State in 1984, Swanson played professionally in the United States and Canada for four years before returning to school to obtain his master's degree at Iowa.
 He played more than 150 consecutive games in tours of duty with the Milwaukee Wave and the Chicago Shoccers of the American Indoor Soccer Association, and with AC Roma and the Windsor Wheels in the National Soccer League of Canada (NSLC).
 While at Michigan State, Swanson was a four-year letterwinner in soccer.
 He was the team's leading scorer, captain and a regional All-American his senior year.